shabin5785/Udemy-React/Basics.md

     Now when input changes,event listener runs.
 This updates the state.
 This causes the element to rerender.
 This inturn invokes render method.
 Render method has a line to print the state causing new value to be shown.

+- Controlled field element is one having value set by state, not otherway around.
+So state sets the value.
+Usally inpyt chnages and set the state.
+But this is other way.
+Below is an exmaple.
+Value set by state.
+> <input
+          value={this.state.term}
+         onChange={ (e) = this.setState({term: e.target.value}) } /